 Be selective.
 Be relevant.
 Refer back to the job posting and look for important keywords.
 Incorporate them in your 3-5 line-long summary, and link them with your best achievements and exceptional skills.
 Now you can’t go wrong.

-Information security analyst professional profile example
+Bad information security analyst professional profile example

 Detail-oriented and results-driven IT Security Analyst with a proven track record of success in developing new system security plans, performing security evaluations and penetration tests, and coordinating various IT Security projects.
 Provided repository service for over 3000 users, 50 000 documents.
 Certified Cloud Security Specialist offering great analytical skills, excellent multitasking skills, and significant ability to perform in a team.

-You analyse, identify, monitor, protect, install, test, create plans and even educate.
+You analyse, identify, monitor, protect, install, test, create plans, and even educate.
 Your role is indeed full of action, and all these tasks require a person with a combination of exceptional skills to put on your resume.

 If you want to bring the recruiter round to continue reading your resume, follow these handy tips on how to compile an effective skill-set: